equinor/ert/docs/everest/config_generated.rst

 **server (optional)**
     Type: *Optional[str]*

-    Name of LSF server to use
+    Name of LSF server to use.
+This option is deprecated and no longer required

 **slurm_timeout (optional)**